Senior Director for Residential Education

 Emily Sandoval has a Bachelor’s Degree in English Literature from UC Riverside and a Master’s Degree in Education in Postsecondary Administration and Student Affairs from the Rossier School of Education at the University of Southern California.
+Additionally, she recently received her Doctorate in Education from USC in 2018 focusing on Educational Leadership.
+She joined USC in 2013 as an Assistant Director and transitioned to the Senior Director role in February 2016.
 Prior to working at USC, she was at Cal Poly San Luis Obispo for 5 years as a Learning Community Coordinator for the Sophomore Success Program.
 While there her work focused on sophomore retention and she oversaw all of student staff recruitment, training and development.
 She was also involved in the Cal Poly Chicano/Latino Faculty Staff Association.
-Before that, she worked for 4 years as a Resident Director at UC Riverside where she implemented the inaugural year of gender-neutral housing.
+Before that, she worked for 4 years as a Resident Director at UC Riverside.
 Emily took a break from a traditional campus during the Fall 2012 semester and sailed with Semester at Sea as a Resident Director traveling to 11 different countries and 14 different cities.
-Emily is highly involved in the Western Association of Colleges and University Housing Officers having served on the executive board for two years and chaired several committees over the past twelve years.
+Emily is highly involved in the Western Association of Colleges and University Housing Officers (WACUHO) having served on the executive board for two years and chaired several committees over the past fourteen years.
+She begins her term as President-Elect for WACUHO in July 2018.
 One of her passion areas is pop-culture, specifically the geek/sci-fi genre.
-Combining this passion with higher education and her work in residential life, Emily has presented at San Diego Comic-Con International four times with colleagues from across the nation focusing on how to build community through geek culture on college campuses as well as use it as an education tool in trainings and discussions in and outside of the classroom.
+Combining this passion with higher education and her work in residential life, Emily has presented at San Diego Comic-Con International seven times with colleagues from across the nation focusing on how to build community through geek culture on college campuses as well as use it as an education tool in trainings and discussions in and outside of the classroom.

 Grant Burlew, Associate Director for North University Park Campus (NUPC)